-- Vinland Center for rehabilitation services (\$200,000 each year); - Safe patient handling grants under a new program from the workers' compensation fund (\$500,000 each year) (\$500,000 appropriation in the second year vetoed); - Labor education and advancement program grants under the Apprenticeship Program from the WDF (\$100,000 each year); and - Prevailing wage enforcement (\$360,000 in FY 2008 and \$300,000 in FY 2009). - 7 Bureau of Mediation Services.
-Makes general fund appropriations for services and grants (\$1,864,000 in FY 2008 and \$1,904,000 in FY 2009).

-8 Workers Compensation Court of Appeals.
-Makes appropriations from the workers compensation fund (\$1,660,000 in FY 2008 and \$1,703,000 in FY 2009).

-Minnesota Historical Society.
-Provides funding for activities related to the Minnesota Historical Society, including:

-- building lease cost increases (\$325,000 in FY 2008 and \$500,000 in FY 2009); - education and outreach activities, including the Sesquicentennial Commission (\$750,000 in FY 2008) and grants for county and local historical societies (\$500,000 in FY 2008); - preservation and access activities including, restoration of historic furnishings and art works at the capitol building and preservation of battle flags (\$400,000 in FY 2008); - pass through grants to the Minnesota International Center, the Minnesota Air National Guard Museum, the Minnesota Military Museum; and Farmamerica; - a onetime grant to the Nicollet County Historical Society for the Treaty Site History Center in St. Peter (\$75,000 in FY 2008); - a onetime grant to the Hmong Studies Center at Concordia University in St. Paul (\$75,000 in FY 2008); and
+- Vinland Center for rehabilitation services; - Safe patient handling grants under a new program from the workers' compensation fund; - Apprenticeship program including the labor education and advancement program grants from the workforce development fund; and - Prevailing wage enforcement. - 7 Bureau of Mediation Services.
+Makes general fund appropriations for services and grants. - Workers Compensation Court of Appeals.
+Makes appropriations from the workers compensation fund. - 9 Minnesota Historical Society.
+Provides funding for activities related to the Minnesota Historical Society, including: - building lease cost increases; - education and outreach activities, including the Sesquicentennial Commission and grants for county and local historical societies; - preservation and access activities including, restoration of historic furnishings and art works at the capitol building and preservation of battle flags; - pass through grants to the Minnesota International Center, the Minnesota Air National Guard Museum, the Minnesota Military Museum; and Farmamerica; - a onetime grant to the Nicollet County Historical Society for the Treaty Site History Center in St. Peter; - a onetime grant to the Hmong Studies Center at Concordia University in St. Paul; and